mcmeister/amazing-route-tracker-privacy-policy/index.md

 Location data is processed **only on your device** and is **not sent to any server** or third party.

-## Camera Access
+## Gallery Access

-Camera access is used only to take and attach photos to your saved locations.
 All images are stored **locally on your device** and are not uploaded anywhere.
+Gallery access is required to fetch photos from gallery for saved Locations using photo's GPS data.

 ## Internet Access